dbayardAWS/intro-data-lake/setup/README.md

 * These setup instructions describe the steps that should be done once per account (as compared to once per user).
 * If you are running this lab in your personal account, simply run these instructions as-is.
 * The labs should be able to run in any AWS region, but the public dataset we will use resides in us-east-1, so using us-east-1 should be slightly faster.
-* The labs assume that the VPC and subnets to be used already exist.
+* The labs assume that the VPC and subnets already exist.
 The typical default VPC and subnets will work fine for this lab.

 ## Creating Users
-* The users will be using S3, Glue, Athena, Redshift, and Cloudwatch and should have at least admin privileges for those services as well as AWS Console access.
+* The users will be using S3, Glue, Athena, Redshift, and maybe Cloudwatch and should have full privileges for those services as well as AWS Console access.
 * This lab has been tested with users who have the AdministratorAccess policy.
-* Alternatively, the lab has also been tested with a user who has these policies attached:
+* Alternatively, the lab has also been tested with a user who has only these policies attached:
   * AmazonS3FullAccess
   * AWSGlueConsoleFullAccess
   * AmazonAthenaFullAccess